Adios, air sick bag. Flights could soon outsmart turbulence

 What kind of flier are you?
 I like the window seat.

 Once I'm sitting on a plane with my seatbelt fastened, I rarely get up again.
-This is mostly because I'm usually asleep before the plane even hits the runway.
+This is mostly because I'm usually asleep before the plane even reaches the runway.
 But it's also because when turbulence inevitably hits, it's much better to be already seated and plugged in than pottering about getting in the way of the trolley.

 But turbulence may become a thing of the past if Honeywell gets its way.
-Best known for making smart home products, Honeywell also works in avionics, and is showing off its new Jetwave system for faster in-flight Wi-Fi and its vision for the connected aircraft.
+Best known for making smart home products, Honeywell also works in avionics, and it's showing off its new JetWave system for faster in-flight Wi-Fi and its vision for the connected aircraft.

-While faster Wi-Fi means better video streaming and FaceTiming for passengers, it could also be equally beneficial to pilots, who now have reliable connectivity and access to real-time weather data.
+While faster Wi-Fi means better video streaming and FaceTime chats for passengers, it could also be beneficial to pilots, who now have reliable connectivity and access to real-time weather data.
 That connection also means data about the condition of the plane can be beamed ahead to maintenance crews on the ground.
 The result could be fewer delays, faster turnaround times and a smoother flight for you with pilots able to chart a smarter course around trouble spots.

 Honeywell predicts that by 2025, there will be 25,000 Wi-Fi-connected planes in the world.
-It's already upgrading 20 airlines with its Jetwave technology, including planes belonging to Lufthansa, Singapore Airlines and Qatar.
+It's already upgrading 20 airlines with its JetWave technology, including planes belonging to Lufthansa, Singapore Airlines and Qatar Airways.
 It boasts a maximum speed of 50 megabits per second, although it's more realistically around 30Mbps, or triple the speed of your standard home broadband connection.

 The Honeywell-customized Boeing 757 boasts faster Wi-Fi because of an antenna mounted to the top of the aircraft, allowing it to grab signals from satellites above.
-It's less clumsy than the traditional system where planes grab cellular signals from towers on the ground.
+It's less clumsy than the traditional system in which planes grab cellular signals from towers on the ground.

 Honeywell, is the upstart in this game.
-GoGo, the leader in providing in-flight WiFi service, also has a next-generation satellite system called 2Ku that it boasts outperforms all other services in the market.
+GoGo, the leader in providing in-flight Wi-Fi service, also has a next-generation satellite system, called 2Ku, that it says outperforms all other services in the market.
 Other companies building their own high-speed satellite-based networks include Panasonic and Viasat.

 When the Honeywell plane landed in London, I went on board to see how it would result in a less stomach-churning flight.